psykon/awesome-demoscene/README.md

 # Awesome Demoscene
 Awesome stuff by/and/for/with sceners.

-Right not, this is mostly Focused on PC/OGL/DX Plattforms - Send a PR if you wan't to change that. :)
+Right now, this is mostly focused on PC/OGL/DX Plattforms - Send a PR if you wan't to change that. :)

 ## Tutorials and Guides